 Dubail Paris, a particularly expensive boutique, which is located on the famous Place Vendome, will soon start selling a limited edition version of the well-known Vacheron Constantin Patrimony Contemporaine Bi-Retrograde dress watch.
 Sporting the same hours and minutes, as well as days of week and date indicators, the new Patrimony Contemporaine Bi-Retrograde Ref.
 86020 differs from the 2010 model only with the choice of materials and color combinations.

-Although the watch sports a beautiful design, I was not really happy with the way the 2010 model looked.
+Although the watch sported a beautiful design, I was not really happy with the way the 2010 model looked.
 The silver opaline dial of the piece didn’t do particularly good job as a background for the platinum hour and minute hands.
 This new version of the watch, however, features a much more legible choice of colors with the rose gold hour and minute hands and black calendar indicators looking very contrast on the grey opaline face of the timepiece.

 Comparing specs of the two watches, it looks like the new Vacheron Constantin Patrimony Contemporaine Bi-Retrograde for Dubail Paris is almost an identical twin of the other model save for the materials chosen for the body and elements of the dial and, of course, the color scheme.